ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 For information on all of Kent State’s degrees and majors, go online to www.kent.edu/gps

-The MLA II is intended for students to develop new knowledge through research and design, and to provide professionals with the opportunity for specialization in an area of their choosing.
+The MLA II is a post-professional program that allows students to develop new knowledge through research and design, and to provide professionals with the opportunity for specialization in an area of their choosing.
 The MLA II does not carry accreditation.
 The plan of study is developed through the guidance of the Landscape Architecture Program Director.